 The Netravati River branches out into several tributaries.
 These tributaries have blessed the area around with greenery which is evident throughout the year.
 Also, water from the tributaries like Hemavati, Cauvery and many others is utilized for irrigation purposes.
 These tributaries drain surplus water into the streams, small rivers and rivulets thereby keeping the hydro-system of the Western Ghats active.

 Floods caused by Netravati River

 The Netravati River functions to serve as the main water resource to Mangalore and Bantwal.
 A total of 38 reservoirs are formed by ancillaries that are spread over the region.
-It has been estimated that more than 40 Lakhs people are dependent on the waters of the Netravati River to meet their daily requirements.
-Undoubtedly, people inhabiting the area near the banks of river are involved in agriculture
+It has been estimated that over 40 lakhs people are dependent on the waters of the Netravati River to meet their daily requirements.
+Undoubtedly, people inhabiting the area near the banks of river are involved in agriculture and farming.

 Ecological Crisis Faced by Netravati River

 The ecologically fragile Netravati River is facing threats by many mini hydroelectric projects and a diversion project.
 Some of these have been executed while others are still in their planning stages.
-The Netravati River Diversion Project, also termed as Yettinahole project was aimed at the diversion of the Netravati River to eastern parts of Karnataka, thereby supplying water to the water-starved districts of Hassan
+The Netravati River Diversion Project, also termed as Yettinahole project was aimed at the diversion of the Netravati River to eastern parts of Karnataka, thereby supplying water to the water-starved districts of Hassan, rural Bengaluru and Chikaballapur.